Ravenstine/ember-cli-svelte/README.md

 ## Notes

 This add-on is not compatible with FastBoot.
 It remains to be seen whether it will ever be fully compatible with FastBoot.
 Typescript inside Svelte components also is not yet suppoorted.

+## Todo

+- Preprocess Svelte JS code using host app's Babel transforms
+- Support using Typescript
+- Investigate FastBoot support (or at least not breaking)
+- Embroider compatibility

 ## Contributing